benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 - that a promise can be both "pending" and "resolved" at the same time?
 - that lots of your code is creating these pending resolved promises?
 - that when you resolve a promise you might be rejecting it rather than fulfilling it (or neither)?

+## I conclude some promise features:
+- We can define a Promise as an object that can produce a single value at some time in the future, either a value or the reason why it could not be resolved.
+- A promise is an object returned by an asynchronous function, which represents the current state of the operation.
+- At the time the promise is returned to the caller, the operation often isn't finished, but the promise object provides methods to handle the eventual success or failure of the operation.
+- A great feature is chaining.
+Need to have a good understanding of `then()`.
+- Promises are the foundation of asynchronous programming in modern JavaScript.
+- Compare to callback, a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function.
+- The main tricky thing of promise is that, it can resolve promise with a specific value, or another promise!
+- Promise VS old fashioned Callback, promise have some greater features:
+  - guarantees:
+    - A, Callback never call before current run;
+    - B, callback added with `then()`;
+    - C, multi callback can be added;
+  - chaining: call back can be called one by one by one...
+  - chaining after catch: It can be chain after failure.
+Using `catch().then()`

 ## Reference